Viva la Mexico: Critical reception

 The episode received fairly positive reviews.
 The A.V.
 Club's Alasdair Wilkins gave the episode a B− grade, which was "somewhat provisional, my way of splitting the difference between all the problems of last season and the potential I still think the show has.
 This episode could look a lot better or a lot worse in retrospect, depending on how things proceed from here."
 Alan Sepinwall of HitFix also gave the episode a B− grade, calling it "a solid, meat-and-potatoes example of a genre (Westerns)".
 However, he added that while the cinematography was "beautiful to look at", most of the characters were "still thin and unengaging, even in their new stations."
 Their stories, he stated, "seem to be moving in circles, even as the railroad itself keeps moving forward."
-TV Fanatic's Sean McKenna rated the episode with 4 out of 5 stars, saying, "Maybe it wasn't a jaw dropping premiere or switched things up in a wild way, but it was engaging nonetheless and started off with plenty of promise, potential and pure Western fun."
+TV Fanatic's Sean McKenna rated the episode with 4 out of 5 stars, saying, "Maybe it wasn't a jaw dropping premiere or switched things up in a wild way, but it was engaging nonetheless and started with plenty of promise, potential and pure Western fun."